isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-fruit-flies-come-from/index.md

 Contamination caused on food by fruit flies lead to food poisoning.
 In addition, they introduce bacteria and other disease causing organisms that may be harmful to human beings.

-Importantly, you do not need to dispose you fruits or other vegetables just because they have been attached by fruit flies
-- just cut off the affected part since these flies do not dig deep while feeding.
+Importantly, you do not need to dispose you fruits or other vegetables just because they have been attached by fruit flies- just cut off the affected part since these flies do not dig deep while feeding.

 ##  **How do you get rid of fruit flies?**